treasure-data/td-cordova-sdk/docs/api.md

 ## disableAppInstalledEvent
 `disableAppInstalledEvent()` <br /><br />
 **Description:** <br />
-Disable automatic tracking of event when app is installed
+Disable automatic tracking of the event when app is installed.

 * * *